meppu/eight/README.md

 ## Commands

-There are currently 9 different commands avaible:
+There are currently 9 different commands available:

 - `set [key] [value]`: Create or update a value.
 Returns `ok` on success.
 - `get [key]`: Get value from key.
 Returns value as `string` on success.